Magnetoplasmadynamic thruster

 A magnetoplasmadynamic (MPD) thruster (MPDT) is a form of electrically powered spacecraft propulsion which uses the Lorentz force (the force on a charged particle by an electromagnetic field) to generate thrust.
 It is sometimes referred to as a Lorentz Force Accelerator (LFA) or (mostly in Japan) MPD arcjet.

 Generally, a gaseous material is ionized and fed into an acceleration chamber, where the magnetic and electric fields are created using a power source.
 The particles are then propelled by the Lorentz force resulting from the interaction between the current flowing through the plasma and the magnetic field (which is either externally applied or induced by the current) out through the exhaust chamber.
 Unlike chemical propulsion, there is no combustion of fuel.
 As with other electric propulsion variations, both specific impulse and thrust increase with power input, while thrust per watt drops.

 There are two main types of MPD thrusters, applied-field and self-field.
 Applied-field thrusters have magnetic rings surrounding the exhaust chamber to produce the magnetic field, while self-field thrusters have a cathode extending through the middle of the chamber.
 Applied fields are necessary at lower power levels, where self-field configurations are too weak.
 Various propellants such as xenon, neon, argon, hydrogen, hydrazine, and lithium have been used, with lithium generally being the best performer.
+More recently, a reverse polarity self-field MPD system was demonstrated by CU Aerospace and Princeton University's Electric Propulsion and Plasma Dynamics Lab (EPPDyL) using pure nitrogen and a 50:50 mixture of oxygen and nitrogen.

 According to Edgar Choueiri magnetoplasmadynamic thrusters have input power 100–500 kilowatts, exhaust velocity 15–60 kilometers per second, thrust 2.5–25 newtons and efficiency 40–60 percent.
 However, additional research has shown that exhaust velocities can exceed 100 kilometers per second.

 One potential application of magnetoplasmadynamic thrusters is the main propulsion engine for heavy cargo and piloted space vehicles (example engine $a^2$ for human missions to Mars).